 The County expects and intends that the provisions of U.S. Treasury Regulation Section 1.148-1(f)(3)(i) (defining "competitive sale" for purpose of establishing the issue price of the Bonds) will apply to the initial sale of the Bonds because (i) the County will disseminate this Notice of Sale to potential underwriters (as defined below) in a manner that is reasonably designed to reach potential underwriters, (ii) all bidders will have an equal opportunity to bid, (iii) the County may receive bids from at least three underwriters of municipal bonds that have established industry reputations for underwriting new issuances of municipal bonds, and (iv) the County anticipates awarding the sale of the Bonds to the bidder that submits a firm offer to purchase the Bonds at the lowest possible TIC, as set forth herein.
 If such competitive sale requirements are met, the successful bid for the Bonds will be treated as a "Qualified Competitive Bid".
-If the competitive sale requirements are not met, the successful bid for the Bonds will be treated as a "Qualified Competitive Bid".
-It is noted that the procedures for a Nonqualified Competitive Bid".
-It is noted that the procedures for a Nonqualified Competitive Bid".
-It is noted that the procedures for a Nonqualified Competitive Bid" and, if applicable, other underwriters of the Bonds, to hold the initial offering prices of the Bonds for some or all maturities of the Bonds for up to five (5) business days after the sale date (as defined below), as further specified below.
+If the competitive sale requirements are not met, the successful bid for the Bonds will be treated as a "Nonqualified Competitive Bid".
+It is noted that the procedures for a Nonqualified Competitive Bid may require the winning bidder and, if applicable, other underwriters of the Bonds, to hold the initial offering prices of the Bonds for some or all maturities of the Bonds for up to five (5) business days after the sale date (as defined below), as further specified below.